hsec-1/cybersecurity-portfolio/Linux & Virtualisation/ubuntu-utm-setup-apr26.md

 During installation, the VM was unable to reach the Ubuntu mirror servers or the internet despite appearing correctly configured.
 The error presented as "Network is unreachable" in the installer.

 **Root cause:** VPN was active on the host MacBook and intercepting UTM's shared network (NAT) traffic.
-UTM's NAT operates on an internal subnet (192.168.64.x) that routes through the Mac's network stack.
+UTM's NAT operates on an internal subnet that routes through the Mac's network.
 VPN intercepted this traffic before it could reach the internet.

 **Resolution:** Disabling VPN on the host resolved the issue immediately.
 This is a known limitation of this particular VPN provider on macOS — Apple's network extension restrictions prevent split tunnelling, meaning all traffic including VM NAT traffic is routed through the VPN tunnel.

-**Static IP configuration:** When DHCP failed during initial installation attempts, manually configured a static IP using UTM's internal NAT subnet (192.168.64.x) rather than the home network range, which would not have been routable through the NAT gateway.
+**Static IP configuration:** When DHCP failed during initial installation attempts, manually configured a static IP using UTM's internal NAT subnet rather than the home network range, which would not have been routable through the NAT gateway.

 ---